dartmouth-cs52-21S/lab1-landingpage-Vi-N-Tran/README.md

 Images of same size worked out well because I didn't need to do much customization for them, just apply one styling for all of them.
 Another thing is I created general, common styling, which was nice to recycle i multiple places.
 Developing the website on mobile then expand to desktop also made the progress easier

 ## What Didn't
 Making the website responsive is difficult because I had to worry about the different screen sizes.
-Given time constraints, I decided to just optimize for one common use size, then make it 'good enough' for other sizes.
+Given time constraints, I decided to just optimize for one common use size (iphone 10X), then make it 'good enough' for other sizes.

 ## Extra Credit
 hamburger menu, hover on nav, cloud, team cards, link to linked in, did my own design